alexaandru/vali/README.md

 **Vali**, a purposefully tiny validator. 🔋🔋🔋 are not included, but there are recipes on how to make them ☺️.

-Rather then a large collection of checks (which ultimately imply many deps) I wanted to try and go for the most things I could do with the least amount of checks.
+Rather than a large collection of checks (which ultimately imply many deps) I wanted to try and go for the most things I could do with the least amount of checks.